Third Grade Curriculum Overview

 Third grade students begin to move from concrete to more abstract concepts and understandings.
 Children this age look hard for explanations of how things work and why things happen as they do.
-A shift from our Blocks program to the use of primary and secondary source readings in social studies is a distinction in third grade.
+The shift from our Blocks program to the use of primary and secondary source readings in social studies is a major change to which 3rd graders assimilate throughout the year.
 Social studies remains at the core of our curriculum, and there are many cross-curricular projects to help students immerse themselves in exciting topics.

 - Social Studies

 Literacy in 3rd grade includes literature circles, read alouds, guided reading and independent reading as students move from learning to read to reading to learn.

 Students spend a great deal of time reading every day, whether in social studies, science, math, or during independent reading.
 In the first trimester, students are assessed with Fountas & Pinnell running records, which teachers use to place students in groups for literature circles.
 Each week, students read in their groups, working to strengthen decoding strategies and fluency while reading aloud.
 Group discussions allow the students to retell, make connections, predictions and inferences, all while supporting their thoughts with textual evidence.
 Students are asked to respond to these texts in various ways, including drawing, writing and retelling.

 Third graders begin the year writing in small group writing circles.
 They practice listening to their classmates’ ideas and writing their own stories.
 The students then transition into a writers’ workshop, where they focus on writing a “small moment” story.
 Students practice brainstorming ideas, writing in a storyteller’s voice and editing their work.
 From their reading and conversations, students also engage in creative and informational writing about various topics, including their social studies topics.
 When engaged in informational writing, students practice creating topic sentences and claims supported by evidence from texts.
 Likewise, when creating persuasive writing pieces, students made sure to make a claim and support it with reasons and evidence.

 - Character development